plyfe/basic-dotfiles/README.md

 dotfiles
 ========

-A place to store my dotfiles.
+A basic set of dotfiles for Plyfers.
+Intended primarily for non-engineers; engineers probably want to use their own.